Sun-Young-Park/Election-Analytics/README.md

 Can we trust polls?

-We have to note that good pollsters [same raw data, four different predictions](https://www.nytimes.com/interactive/2016/09/20/upshot/the-error-the-polling-world-rarely-talks-about.html)
+We have to note that even good pollsters [same raw data, four different predictions](https://www.nytimes.com/interactive/2016/09/20/upshot/the-error-the-polling-world-rarely-talks-about.html)

 ## How it works